 First, take our advice

-Read this advice from The Office of Career and Professional Development on Guidelines for Requesting Recommendation Letters.
+Read this advice from The Hale Center for Career Development on Guidelines for Requesting Recommendation Letters.

 Non-confidential letters can be held by you and given to requesters as needed.

 Confidential letters EITHER go directly from the recommender to the receiving organization or can be collected and self-managed through a third-party system (such as Interfolio - see below).
 Typically, graduate and professional schools and fellowships require confidential letters.

 Next, RESEARCH the programs to which you will be applying